uiuc-kang-lab/joinml/README.md

 5. Pair-CNN [paper](https://dl-acm-org.proxy2.library.illinois.edu/doi/abs/10.1145/2766462.2767738)

 ### TODO:
-- [ ] Clean the LanguageNet data to one csv file with two columns (id, content), where id is a unique integer identifier
+- [ ] Clean the LanguageNet data to one csv file with two columns (id, content), where id is a unique integer identifier.
+Upload the clean data to google drive (folder preprocessed/).
 - [ ] (report estimated completion time) run string similarity measure algorithm on the data and calculate accuracy
 - [ ] (report estimated completion time) run fine-tuned RoBerTa on the whole dataset and calculate the accuracy